In this article, we will explore Login views and Registration views and provide instructions on how to incorporate them into your Knack app.

 Options:

-- Yes: New users can register and gain immediate access to this page.
-This will display a “Sign Up” link to a registration form (see below).
+• Yes: New users can register and gain immediate access to this page.
+This will display a “Sign Up” link to a registration form

-- Pending approval: New users have the option to register, however, access to the page will only be granted after their registration has been approved.
-An email notification will be sent to you to notify you of their registration, allowing you to change their status to active if you decide to approve them.
+• Pending approval: New users have the option to register, however, access to the page will only be granted after their registration has been approved.
+An email notification will be sent to the account owner to notify them of their registration, allowing them to change their status to active if they decide to approve them.

 Permissions